Over the years I’ve asked patients to talk about their experiences getting a stem cell therapy of one kind or another.

 Feel free to remain anonymous if you prefer in terms of the name you use.
 Note that otherwise, if you use your actual name it will appear with your comment so please give that some thought.

-Importantly, since The Niche is not meant to promote unproven stem cell clinics, please keep your comments balanced and non-promotional.
+Importantly, The Niche is not meant to promote unproven stem cell clinics.
+For that reason please keep your comments balanced and non-promotional.
 If you felt positively about an experience explain why in concrete terms rather than saying something like “It was a miracle cure!”
 Also, if you received discount treatment for giving testimonials, have some ties to the clinic/doctor in question, etc. then you should disclose that.
-While mentioning specific clinics by name in your comments is not prohibited, give that some thought too as again this site is not going to promote unproven clinics.
+While mentioning specific clinics by name in your comments is not prohibited, give that some thought too.
+Again this site is not going to promote unproven clinics.

 On the flip side, you are welcome to share negative experiences too but don’t go overboard.
 For instance, this is not the place to accuse a clinic or doctor of committing a crime, fraud, being evil, etc. If you feel you had a serious side effect or there were other problems with how it all went, describe what you think happened in straightforward terms.